 By 1897 Charles had now taken over the running of the Smithy and continued to do so until the late 1920’s when a Fred Bird took over its operation.
 During the 1920’s the old Smithy building was replaced by the one we see today.
 Fred Bird continued a business at the Smithy into the 1930’s however by the Second World War no blacksmith is listed as operating in Stratford.
 The gradual decline in the number of Blacksmiths in the Salisbury area after the First World War can be clearly seen through the Kellys Trade Directories.
 In 1931 there were 59 listed, this had declined to 28 by 1944 and fallen to 15 by 1953.
 By 1959 there were apparently no Blacksmiths operating in and around the Salisbury area.

 In 1941 a Harry Hillier was listed as living at the Smithy, (which may have also been the Old Forge Cottage), as a private resident and continued to do so until the early 1950’s.

-The article above was first published in the Friends of St Lawrence Church Autumn 2011 Newsletter and appears on this website by kind permission of David James.
+The article above was first published in the Friends of St Lawrence Church Autumn 2011 Newsletter and appears on this website by kind permission of the Trustees.

 In the 19th and 20th Centuries, these sites were both smithy sites.

 1839 Tithe map, 45 = Cottage garden and Blacksmith’s shop, occupier James Titt